bamf2048/pi_retrogaming/_coverpage.md

 # Retropie Done Quick

-This doc assumes you've already put Retropie on your SD, USB stick or SSD.

-First of all you should really read the official docs - they're really good.
-Everything here is probably covered in the official docs but this is more of a quickstart or get-to-the-point guide on specific things.
+**This doc is not for beginners!
+But feel free to browse.**

+It assumes basic knowledge of the terminal/Bash, Linux and you're here to get quick, to-the-point tips for Retropie.
+Everyhting here is mostly covered by the official documentation.
+Seriously, they're good.

 [Official Docs](https://retropie.org.uk/docs/ ':target=_blank') [Continue](/#main)